ruapotato/Lavinder/docs/manual/config/screens.rst

 There might be some reasons to use third-party bars.
 For instance you can come from another window manager and you have already configured dzen2, xmobar, or something else.
-They definitely can be used with Qtile too.
+They definitely can be used with Lavinder too.
 In fact, any additional configurations aren't needed.
 Just run the bar and lavinder will adapt.

 Reference